-During 2023, Related Party transactions at the Company level (on a stand-alone basis) included:
+During 2024, Related Party transactions at the Company level (on a stand-alone basis) included:

-- Annual expenses paid to QatarEnergy for providing the Company with all financial and head office services under a service-level agreement. - Income tax amounts received from subsidiaries. - Annual dividends approved by the subsidiaries' General Assemblies. - Rent amounts received from a subsidiary for residential villas rented to its employees. - Foreign exchange transactions made between GIS and its subsidiaries as part of managing cash and working capital needs.
+- Annual expenses paid to QatarEnergy for providing the Company with all financial and head office services under a service-level agreement. - Income tax amounts received from subsidiaries. - Annual dividends approved by the subsidiaries' General Assemblies. - Rent amounts received from a subsidiary for residential villas rented to its employees. - Credit facilities provided to one of the wholly owned subsidiaries of Gulf International Services Company to cover working capital needs - Foreign exchange transactions made between GIS and its subsidiaries as part of managing cash and working capital needs.
 These transactions were made at the official exchange rates.